JuliaGL/GLVisualize.jl/README.md

 Its focus is on performance and allowing to display animations/interactions as smooth as possible.

 #### Installation of GLVisualize
+You need OpenGL 3.3, which should be available on most computers nowadays.
+If you get an error like [this](https://github.com/JuliaGL/GLVisualize.jl/issues/129), please try updating your system/video driver.

 Please run:
 ```Julia
 Pkg.add("GLVisualize")